 - In Superman: The Animated Series, Clark mentions that he doesn't have to eat, but does anyway because he likes it.

-- In Steven Universe, none of the Crystal Gems need to eat because their gems creates their bodies and provides it with energy.
+- In Steven Universe, none of the Crystal Gems need to eat because their gems create their bodies and provide them with energy.
 Amethyst does it anyway because she enjoys it (and happily takes advantage of the fact that nothing can phase her) while Pearl refuses to eat because she thinks it's disgusting.
 When Amethyst, Garnet, and Pearl are fused together as Alexandrite in "Fusion Cuisine", Pearl's disgust with eating clashes with Amethyst's desire to eat shrimp and causes the fusion to fall apart.